 28. Eastern Meadowlark

-The Eastern meadowlark is a medium-sized blackbird, found from eastern North America to northern South America.
+The Eastern meadowlark is a medium-sized blackbird found from eastern North America to northern South America.

-It used to be considered the same species as the Western meadowlark but has since been separated into its own distinct species.
+It used to be considered the same species as the Western meadowlark but has since been separated into its distinct species.

-The bird is mainly brown with yellow underparts and an orange patch on its throat; it also has white wing bars which can be seen in flight.
+The bird is mainly brown with yellow underparts and an orange patch on its throat; it also has white wing bars, which can be seen in flight.

 Its song consists of a series of musical whistles followed by gurgling notes at the end, earning them their nickname “rainmaker” birds because they are believed to bring rain if heard singing during dry weather.

-These beautiful birds feed mostly on insects, seeds and other plant material while nesting amongst grasses or low shrubs near open fields where there’s plenty of food available for them.Scientific classification:
+These beautiful birds feed primarily on insects, seeds, and other plant material while nesting amongst grasses or low shrubs near open fields where there’s plenty of food available for them.

 Kingdom | Animalia |